hisacro/userstyles/README.md

 css are styling elements of a html page, allmost all websites have fancy elements which are results of this.

-Websites are themed by defining custom css and making them override the original website's
+websites are themed by defining custom css and making them override the original.

 2 commons ways to do this,
 * using plugins or addons